roman21053/Python_Advanced/README.md

 ROMAN MERENIUK:
 This is repository for learning Python.
-He include sections Home_Work and Lessons.
+He include sections Home_Work and Lessons(added in .gitignore).